mikeckennedy/chameleon_partials/README.md

 ## Example

-This project comes with a sample flask application (see the `example` folder).
+This project comes with a sample Pyramid application (see the `example` folder).
 This app displays videos that can be played on YouTube.
 The image, subtitle of author and view count are reused throughout the app.
 Here's a visual: